MrHaJu/Code-Institute-Projekt-2-CSS-HTML-JavaScript/assets/testing.md

 ## AUTOMATED TESTING

-The Automated Testing includes all the testing that is carried out by a program, like W3C HTML validation.

 Testing was ongoing throughout the entire build.
 I utilised Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.